 You may think the ultra-rich become ultra-rich on their own with their knowledge and investments.

-But they’ve cultivated a strong network of other people who may be entrepreneurs or investors that they can work with as they all build wealth together.
+But they've cultivated a strong network of other people who may be entrepreneurs or investors with whom they can collaborate as they build wealth together.

 So, work on creating a network you can trust and invest with.
 Perhaps you're interested in a particular industry or a specific type of business.
 It may be a good idea to connect with others in that area and see how you can work together to increase your wealth.